 It’s the lake district next, where you’ll visit the beguiling Laguna Verde, hike over lava fields and don your hiking boots to work up a sweat in Vicente Pérez Rosales, Chile’s oldest National Park.
 Your final adventure will be had in the wilds of Patagonia, home to the dramatic Torres del Paine National Park, where you’ll hike though incredible scenery in one of South America’s most beautiful protected areas.

-PlanetAs a locally owned Argentine business, we strive to operate all of our tours in a responsible manner.
-We work with local tour operators, tour guides and properties to ensure that they understand the importance of protecting the environment as it is a finite resource that, if managed properly, can provide economic benefit to the local community.
+PlanetAs a locally owned business, we strive to operate all of our tours responsibly.
+We follow all local environmental laws and legislation.
+We work with local tour operators, tour guides, and properties to ensure that they understand the importance of protecting the environment as it is a finite resource that, if managed properly, can provide economic benefit to the local community.

-During our trekking tours with overnight camping in a national park, local or wilderness site, we aim to minimize waste by using products with minimum packaging, leaving no litter behind, keeping all water sources clean and leave the camp sites cleaner than we found them.
+During our hiking tours with overnight camping in national parks (like Torres del Paine on days 4 to 7) or wilderness sites, we aim to minimize waste by using products with minimum packaging, leaving no litter behind, keeping all water sources clean, and leave the camp sites cleaner than we found them.
 At the core of this effort is the desire to leave no trace behind and to minimize our impact on the beautiful lands that we visit.

-In addition, we also share our ethos of cultural and environmental respect with our local partners.
-Be it a small hotel, mountain lodge, kayak or hiking guide/outfitter, we ensure that they work their best to incorporate environmental and culturally sensitive best practice in their operations, so as to benefit the diverse communities in which we operate
+PeopleWe share our ethos of cultural and environmental respect with our local partners.
+Be it a small hotel, mountain lodge, kayak, or hiking guide/outfitter, we ensure that they work their best to incorporate environmental and culturally sensitive best practices in their operations, to benefit the diverse communities in which we operate